brycx/brycx.github.io/_posts/2018-08-06-hmac-and-precomputation-optimization.markdown

 ```
 > This was benchmarked on a MacBook Air 1,6 GHz Intel Core i5, 4GB.

-As you can see there are slight performance improvements compared to `RustCrypto` and *ring*.
+As you can see there are slight performance improvements compared to `RustCrypto` and some more against *ring*.
-I also compared against `orion` to see if my implementaiton had improved, even though it doesn't support `no_std`.
+I also compared against `orion` to see if my implementation had improved, even though it doesn't support `no_std`.

-In regards to dependencies, I used only one crate for providing the SHA2 primitives and another crate that implemented constant-time comparisons so that I could also offer a verification method.
+In regards to dependencies, I used one 'crate' providing the SHA2 primitive and another 'crate' that implemented constant-time comparison.

 ### More